inet-framework/inet/doc/src/developers-guide/ch-ethernet.rst

 overflow.)

-:ned:`EthernetCsmaMac`, however, transmits PAUSE frames received by higher layers, and :ned:`EtherLlc` can be instructed by a command to send a PAUSE frame to MAC.
+:ned:`EthernetCsmaMac`, however, transmits PAUSE frames received by higher layers, and :ned:`Ieee8022Llc` can be instructed by a command to send a PAUSE frame to MAC.

 Error handling